Are you looking to add reCAPTCHA to your WordPress comment form?

 Google reCAPTCHA will now show you a success message along with the site key and the secret key on this page.

-Adding reCAPTCHA to WordPress Comment Form
+Adding reCAPTCHA to a WordPress Comment Form

 On the settings page, you need to paste the site key and the secret key.

 Note: The reCAPTCHA checkbox will be displayed only to logged-out users.
-To preview reCAPTCHA, you will need to either log out of WordPress or open your website in an Incognito window of your browser.
+To preview reCAPTCHA, you will need to either log out of WordPress or open your website in an Incognito window in your browser.

 We hope this tutorial helped you learn how to add reCAPTCHA to the WordPress comment form of your website.
+You may also want to see our guide on how to add reCAPTCHA to WordPress login and registration forms or our expert pick of the must-have plugins to grow your website.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.